Dr Chris Medlin

 Chris has published papers in Industrial Marketing Management, the Journal of Business & Industrial Marketing, the Journal of Business Research, the International Journal of Project Management, and the Journal of Business-to-business Marketing.
 He has co-edited a number of books on Globalisation and Marketing, as well as a Special Issue of the Industrial Marketing Management journal on "Time and Process Research in Business Network Research".

 Chris is on the editorial board of the Industrial Marketing Management journal, the Journal of Business Research, and the Journal of General Management.
-In addition, he is on the Editorial Review Board of the Journal of Business & Industrial Marketing and the Journal of Business Market Management.
+In addition, he is on the Editorial Review Board of the Journal of Business & Industrial Marketing.

 Chris is a Fellow of the Australian Marketing Institute.
 He has been a member of the Australian Marketing Institute (AMI) for more than 20 years and and he is a member of their Marketing Accreditation committee for higher education institutions.
 Chris has been awarded Certified Practising Marketer (CPM) status by the AMI.